 Your provider must notify the plan upon your admission to a facility for services requiring plan notice.
-You may find a list of services requiring plan notice by visiting the UMP Policies that affect your care webpage or contacting UMP Customer Service.
+You may find a list of services requiring plan notice by visiting the UMP Policies that affect your care webpage or contacting UMP Customer Service (see Directory for link and contact information).
 Facility admissions for which the plan is not notified may not be covered.
 Notice is usually done by the facility at the time you are admitted.
 Notice is not the same as preauthorization and many services require both.